esevo/esevo.github.io/FINAL_README.md

   - js/ if using javascript
 5) All html is valid
 6) All css is valid
-7) All css and js must be in external files and in there own folders
+7) All css and js must be in external files and in their own folders
 7) You must use these at least 1 time in your index.html page
   a. html
   b. body